ashleysommer/sanic-cors/docs/api.rst

 decorator useful.
 It shares options with the extension, and should be simple to use.

-.. autofunction:: flask_cors.cross_origin
+.. autofunction:: sanic_cors.cross_origin

 Using `CORS` with cookies
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, Flask-CORS does not allow cookies to be submitted across sites,
+By default, Sanic-CORS does not allow cookies to be submitted across sites,
 since it has potential security implications.
 If you wish to enable cross-site
 cookies, you may wish to add some sort of
 `CSRF <http://en.wikipedia.org/wiki/Cross-site_request_forgery>`__